executebig/leap/README.md

 * `SLACK_SUBMISSIONS_CHANNEL`: Name of Slack channel to post submission notifications
 * `FLAGS`: Debugging/Developing flags for special features, separated by commas.
 Available flags:
     * `print_email`: Will print important email contents to log instead of actually sending the email.
+    * `print_submission`: Will print submissions instead of sending to Slack
     * `disable_eo`: Will disable all outgoing EmailOctopus actions

 ### Setup PostgreSQL Schema